Investigative Analysis · Procedural Examination

 At what point, under these conditions, could such a transfer have realistically taken place?

-Purpose and Outcome
+Purpose and Outcome.

 This contrast introduces additional uncertainty in how the sequence is understood.

-Procedural Context
+Procedural Context.

-Documentation and Independent Record
+Documentation and Independent Record.

-Where such recordings are not available, reconstruction of events relies primarily on written reports and administrative records.
+Where such recordings are not available, the reconstruction of events relies primarily on written reports and administrative records.

 This increases the importance of consistency between those records.

-10 · Reflection
+12 · Reflection

 Individually, each detail may appear minor.